The Best Online RN-to-BSN Programs of 2025

 What Can You Do With a Degree From an RN-to-BSN Program?

 The popularity of the BSN has grown.
-Between 2013 and 2020, the percentage of RNs with BSNs increased from 40% to 48%, while ADN holders in the same period fell from 32% to 28%, according to the Journal of Nursing Regulation.
+Between 2013 and 2020, the percentage of RNs with BSNs increased from 40% to 48%, while ADN holders fell from 32% to 28% in the same period, according to the Journal of Nursing Regulation.

 BSN-prepared nurses take on additional responsibilities in clinical settings, including as charge nurses and nurse managers.
-According to Payscale data, nurses with a BSN report an average annual salary of $15,000 more than nurses with an ADN.
+According to 2025 Payscale data, nurses with a BSN reported an average annual salary of $19,000 more than nurses with an ADN, $24,000 more than nurses with diplomas, and $44,530 more than licensed practical/vocational nurses (LPN/LVNs).

 ADN$79,000